reverentgeek/okta.github.io/_source/_posts/2019-08-02-build-a-simple-crud-app-with-aspnetcore-mysql-and-twilio.md

 ### Build the Home Controller and Page

-Next we'll modify the `HomeController` to pass a `List<Task>` to the view.
+Next, modify the `HomeController` to pass a `List<Task>` to the view.
 To start, add the following using statements:

 ```csharp
 using MySql.Data.MySqlClient;
 using dto = TextTasks.Models;
 ```

-Next ,we'll add the following constructor declaring MySqlDatabase as a dependency and storing it for future use:
+Then, add the following constructor declaring `MySqlDatabase` as a dependency and storing it for future use:

 ```csharp
 private MySqlDatabase MySqlDatabase { get; set; }